viridia/quill/README.md

 in calls to `create_effect()`.
 However, what's not fine is to have a reaction that triggers _itself_.
 This will cause an infinite loop.

-To avoid this, RCS keeps track of the number of tracking scopes that need updating.
-As long as this number keeps decreasing, everything is fine.
-This means that we are "converging", that is, the set of reactions and dependencies is settling down into a stable state.
-The number of scopes can go up, or stay the same, but it should do so only rarely.
+To guard against this, RCS keeps track of the number of tracking scopes that need updating.
+As long as this number keeps decreasing, everything is fine: it means that we are "converging", that is, the set of reactions and dependencies is settling down into a quiescent state.
+It's also possible for the count of scopes that need updating to increase, or stay the same, but it should do so only rarely.
 This is a "divergence", and there's a hard limit on the number of divergences allowed each frame.
 The system will panic if this number is exceeded.

+To avoid problems with excessive divergence, you should try to write your templates in a way that cleanly separates reading from writing: the main body of the template does the reading, while callbacks and event handlers handle mutations.
+In the rare case where you need to perform a mutation during setup (like inserting a component into an entity), you should write the code in a way that ensures that this mutation is only performed once, and not repeated every time the template re-executes.

 **Dynamic Views** - sometimes you will want a `View` that is computed by an algorithm, that is, you'll have some formula which returns a different view depending on some state.
 The Obsidian